chisumo2016/ecommerce-project/Handout Ecommerce/create-report.md

         SOLUTION:
             Inside the Bar.vue we gonna access the data chartData: data, TO chartData: props.data,

 ## PROCESS ORDERS DATA FOR CHARTS
+    - Display report per day
+            x-axis days  -labelss
+            y-axis no of orders
+    - Tale the orders and grouped by days
+    - SQL
+        SELECT CAST(created_at AS DATE) as day, count(id) FROM orders GROUP BY
 ## CREATE CUSTOMERS REPORTS
 ## IMPLEMENT DATE RANGE PICKER IN REPORTS
 ## CREATE REPORT